 It’s incredibly frustrating that there’s so many great things that we use everyday to make our 21st century lives better: online banking, smartphones, contactless payments etc. but in every situation there’s somebody trying to find a way to attack or defraud you in some way.
 The internet of things (IoT) is around the corner now, if it isn’t here already, but already there’s talk of hackers using your toaster or heating thermostat as a bot to cause havoc in your home.

-So what do we need to do, and how does this apply to the service desk?
+So what do we need to do, and how does this human firewall apply to the service desk?

 Well, we need to still be helpful and carry out our roles as normal; our service ethics should never wain.
 However, I think we need to add a new competency to our service desk framework, that of IT security.
 We need to challenge people more about things like lost passwords and authorization for access to systems so that this in turn encourages them to understand to be more vigilant about things.